UniMoCo: Unified Modality Completion for Robust Multi-Modal Embeddings

-The inherent discrepancy between modality-complete and modality-missing inputs creates conflicting optimization signals when using standard contrastive loss, causing LVLMs to oscillate between incompatible representation spaces.
-This instability stems from the fundamental distributional differences between these two input types.
-To establish unified embedding space projection, we introduce an auxiliary loss for multi-modal inputs.
+However, modality-complete and modality-missing inputs produce fundamentally misaligned embeddings in the latent space, so standard contrastive loss fails to reconcile these divergent representations, preventing LVLMs from learning a unified embedding space.
+To address the gap between two types of inputs and enable consistent cross-modal projection, we introduce an auxiliary loss tailored for multi-modal inputs.
 Given input $q$ (or $c_i$) containing both image and text modalities, we construct $q'$ (or $c_i^{'}$) by removing the image component and generating pseudo visual tokens through our completion module.

 where $\mathcal{H}(\cdot,\cdot)$ denotes the cross-entropy function.
 This proposed loss objective naturally accommodates uni-modal cases: when the input $q$ lacks visual content, $q'$ becomes identical to $q$, nullifying their cross-entropy contribution.